- Employment Green Cards

 Obtaining an employment-based green card typically involves the following steps:

 Seeking and securing an employment-based green card can be extremely challenging, especially if you are applying for a visa with historically high demand.
-Our Washington D.C. employment green card lawyer at Law Group International can help you explore your visa options and assist you throughout the application process.
+Our Alexandria employment based green card lawyer at Law Group International can help you explore your visa options and assist you throughout the application process.

 We are intimately familiar with the United States immigration system and can leverage our team’s decades of experience to benefit your case.